Your Go-To Resource for Disability Stories

 When interviewing a person with a disability, you should always ask how they prefer to be identified.
 For most IDD communities, if your story doesn’t focus on one person, we recommend using person-first language.
 Within the autism community, many self-advocates prefer and appreciate the use of identity-first language (i.e., autistic person).

-“Special needs” is used with good intentions, but it’s vague, outdated, and over time it has become offensive to many.
-People with disabilities have human needs, not special needs.
+“Special needs” is vague, outdated, and over time it has become offensive to many.
+People with disabilities often say they have human needs, not special needs.
 Please say “disability” in its place.

 The Arc in the News